Wire-Network/documentation/Wire Network Whitepaper 2.1.4.md

 **Tier 3: Premier Citizens**

 Tier-3 (“T3”) Nodes, numbering 1,000 seats at launch, stake 100,000 $WIRE that is rewarded back over 36 months.
 Each T3 Node holds an equal share of 0.00045% of the existing inventory.
-T1 and T2 Nodes are the only ones that can power

-smart contracts, whereas T3 nodes can simply use their own resources given to their account.
+T1 and T2 Nodes are the only ones that can power smart contracts, whereas T3 nodes can simply use their own resources given to their account.

 **Auxiliary Tiers**